About IPython

 IPython is actually what provides the interactive Python kernel we use in Jupyter notebook.
 And in fact, we can use IPython outside of Jupyter notebook with its command-line interface in our terminal.
 This is very convenient and awesome for quick modifications, exploration, experimentation, and even running Python scripts!

-To use IPython’s command-line interface, just type in ipython in your terminal.
+in your terminal.
 This should work if you already have Jupyter notebook installed.
 Like we always did in the Jupyter notebook, let’s import our packages and load into a dataset.

-Even though we are in the terminal, we can still view datasets the same way with head.
+Even though we are in the terminal, we can still view datasets the same way with head

 And although you’re in IPython, you can still use command line commands!
 So we can do things like checking our directory for other files and renaming them.